A taxonomy for the ‘new gases’

 Second, while everybody could agree that the environmental impact of such gases is important in the attempt of classifying them, there’s no agreement on where it would be reasonable to start accounting the impact of the “lifecycle” concerning the production of a green gas, nor on “which kind of environmental effect” should be considered first.

-Third, since the taxonomy debate doesn’t start from a sort of regulatory void for green gases – as we will explore in the next TOM article – any new terminology proposal might have immediate consequences at regulatory and thus at commercial level (we will analyse this aspect in the next FSR Sector Coupling workshop).
+Third, since the taxonomy debate doesn’t start from a sort of regulatory void for green gases – as we will explore in the next Topic of the Month article – any new terminology proposal might have immediate consequences at regulatory and thus at commercial level (we will analyse this aspect in the next FSR Sector Coupling workshop).

 Fourth, the role of technological innovation is an element that cannot be neglected.
 An efficient taxonomy for the new gases should be able to accommodate progress in the technology used to obtain them, which is in continuous evolution.